astoeckel/libfoxenflac/README.md

 **Q: Can you licence these libraries under a something more permissive than AGPLv3?**

 **A:** Maybe, if you ask nicely.
-I'm not a fan of giving my work away “for free” (i.e., inclusion of my code in commercial or otherwise proprietary software) without getting something back (e.g., public access to the source code of the things other people built with it).
+I'm not a fan of giving my work away “for free” (i.e., allowing inclusion of my code in commercial or otherwise proprietary software) without getting something back (in particular public access to the source code of the things other people built with it).
 That being said, some of the `foxen` libraries may be too trivial to warrant the use of a strong copyleft licence.
 Correspondingly, I might reconsider this decision for individual libraries.
 See “[Why you shouldn't use the Lesser GPL for your next library](https://www.gnu.org/licenses/why-not-lgpl.en.html)” for more info.

 **Q: Can I contribute?**